7Block Labs

 • Universal Router command set used in scripts:

-• Transient storage: we ship a “lock” utility and assert compiler/EVM settings in Foundry config; keep tstore/tload usage minimal and audited. (soliditylang.org)
+• We're sending along a “lock” utility and checking compiler/EVM settings in the Foundry config.
+We keep the tstore/tload usage on the down-low and make sure everything's audited.
+For more on this, check it out: (soliditylang.org)

 Like what you're reading?
 Let's build together.